slevithan/oniguruma-to-es/README.md

 [JsRegex](https://github.com/jaynetics/js_regex) transpiles Ruby regexes to JavaScript.
 Ruby uses Onigmo, a fork of Oniguruma with similar syntax and behavior.
 Although JsRegex and this library have important differences, JsRegex might be a better fit for some Ruby projects.

 <details>
-  <summary>Some high-level JsRegex differences</summary>
+  <summary>Some high-level differences</summary>

-- It's written in Ruby, so regexes must be pre-transpiled on the server to use them in JavaScript.
+- JsRegex is written in Ruby, so regexes must be pre-transpiled on the server to use them in JavaScript.
-- It doesn't always translate edge case behavior differences, include the same level of support for advanced features, or accurately reproduce subpattern results.
+- JsRegex is somewhat less rigorous in its translations.
+It doesn't always translate edge case behavior differences, include the same level of support for advanced features, or accurately reproduce subpattern results.
+Sometimes these are bugs that can be fixed, but in other cases it results from more fundamental limitations such as its lack of support for subclass-based emulation.
-- It doesn't include features needed to support TextMate grammars, since that isn't one of its goals.
+- JsRegex isn't designed for use with TextMate grammars, so it doesn't include features that would be needed to handle them accurately.
 </details>

 ## 🏷️ About